SDA Doctrine Versus Bible Truth: Three Angels' Messages

 - Their sound went into all the earth, and their words unto the ends of the world.
 (Rom.
 10:18)

-In every case above Seventh-day Adventist interpret these as references to the entire globe.
+In every case above, SDAs interpret these as references to the entire globe.
 The question is, what was the first angel referring to?
 The nations of the Roman Empire, or the entire world?

 To begin, the first angel had a message to preach "unto them that dwell on the earth" (Rev. 14:6).
 How do Seventh-day Adventists interpret this?
 According to the SDA Bible Commentary: